Parikshit8902/Dbin/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](https://github.com/<your_username>/<your_repo>) <!-- Replace with your actual build badge if you set one up -->
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Dbin provides a lightweight, secure, and efficient way for users on a local Linux network to share files directly or store them on a central server.
 Designed entirely in C, it features distinct user roles, secure IP-based access control, and robust file transfer capabilities using a hybrid UDP/TCP approach for optimal performance and large file support.
-The entire tool is command-line operable.
+The entire tool is command-line driven.

 * The Dbin system has three actors: A Super User, up to 10 Normal Users and a Central Repository.
 * The Super User is the Admin.
 If a system is assigned as a Super User, it can control the sharing of files in the network.
 A Super User can send files to all other Normal Users as well as the Central Repository for storage.
 The Super User initialises the system as well as terminates it.